terramate-io/terramate/docs/code-generation-config.md

 # Code Generation Configuration

 Terramate provides facilities to control how code generation happens inside a project.
-Allowing you to configure code generation for a single stack or for all stacks in a project, leveraging the project hierarchy.
+Allowing you to easily configure code generation for a single stack or for all stacks in a project.

 ## Basic Usage